OpenEVSE/ESP8266_WiFi_v2.x/readme.md

 ## Upload pre-compiled firmware

 - Download pre-compiled FW from the [OpenEVSE Wifi releases](https://github.com/OpenEVSE/ESP8266_WiFi_v2.x/releases) page

-- Flash using esptool:
+- Either Flash using esptool:

 `esptool.py write_flash 0x000000 firmware.bin`

+- Or the OpenEnergyMonitor [emonUpload](https://github.com/openenergymonitor/emonupload) tool can be used to automatically download and flash the latest firmware.
+Be sure to select the correct version.

-Or use esptool GUI (Pyflasher) avilable on windows/mac https://github.com/marcelstoer/nodemcu-pyflasher
+- Or use [Pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher) GUI avilable on windows/mac

 ## Firmware Compile & Upload